Skip to main content

 Using a fridge with a water dispenser

 If you're shopping for a new fridge freezer, our expert reviews can help you find a Best Buy model with a refillable water dispenser.
-If you already have one, make a habit of using it regularly throughout the day.
+If you already have one, make a habit of using it frequently throughout the day.

 If your fridge doesn't have this feature, it’s worth keeping a jug of chilled water to hand.